apache/cxf/distribution/src/main/release/samples/jaxws_graalvm_dynamic/README.txt

 Than build the client:

-  mvn -f client -Pclient (from a second command line window)
+  mvn clean package -f client -Pclient (from a second command line window)

 This goal will produce 'client/target/jaxws-demo-client' executable (platform-dependent) which could be run right away: